guide

 Export formats supported by Label Studio

 Label Studio supports many common and standard formats for exporting completed labeling tasks.
 If you don’t see a format that works for you, you can contribute one.
-See the GitHub repository for the Label Studio Converter tool.
+For more information, see the GitHub repository for the Label Studio Converter tool.

 JSON